apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `max_read_rate` : Sets the maximum bytes per second that this transport will receive data at.
 This setting throttles reads so that the rate is not exceeded.
-  Defaults to 0 which disabled throttling.
+  Defaults to 0 which disables throttling.

 * `max_write_rate` : Sets the maximum bytes per second that this transport will send data at.
 This setting throttles writes so that the rate is not exceeded.
-  Defaults to 0 which disabled throttling.
+  Defaults to 0 which disables throttling.

 Example which uses a couple of options: